SK11GS/Builders-Glitch/README.md

 # Introduction:
-Welcome to the **2024 Autumn O'Reilly Architectural Kata**, where we will be assessing the architectural solution for the **ClearView Platform**—an anonymized hiring platform designed to promote **Diversity, Equity, and Inclusion (DEI)**
+Welcome to the **2024 Autumn O'Reilly Architectural Kata**, where we will be assessing the architectural solution for the **ClearView Platform**—an anonymized hiring platform designed to promote **Diversity, Equity, and Inclusion (DEI).**

 ## Company Overview